Spooktacular Halloween Science

 How Bright Is Your Glow Stick?
 Measure It!: match up popular glow sticks with a chemistry and electronics project by building a simple device to measure the intensity of light produced by glow sticks and other glow-in-the-dark materials.

-Juice Balls: The Science of Spherification: depending on the color of the beverage used, juice balls can easily be part of a brains- or guts-inspired Halloween treat... that they can eat!
+Transform Drinks Into Semi-Solid Juice Balls That Pop in Your Mouth: depending on the color of the beverage used, juice balls can easily be part of a brains- or guts-inspired Halloween treat... that they can eat!
 (See our hands-on test for an up-close look at the juice balls experiment.)

 LED Dance Glove: Get the Party Started with Your Own Interactive Light Show: create a glove (or other piece of clothing) with a wearable light-up circuit for science they can really see in the dark!
 (See our hands-on write-up for an example of a light-up skeleton cat patch.
 This science project makes for a great, creative, hands-on science experiment.
 Students walk away in the end with something they can wear.)

 Make an Alka-Seltzer Powered Lava Lamp: make a fun non-electric lava lamp with the help of the fizzing power of Alka-Seltzer®.

 How to Turn a Potato Into a Battery: explore battery basics using potatoes or other vegetables in this introductory electronics project.
 (See our Halloween-inspired pumpkin and squash battery experiments.)

 For other spooky ideas to pair hands-on science with Halloween, see: